Parish council (England): Casual vacancies

 If a vacancy occurs during the term of a parish council, it may be filled by either election or co-option.
 Elections only occur if, following the advertisement of the vacancy for 14 days, 10 electors send a written request to the returning officer.
 If no request is received, the parish council will be required to fill the vacancies by co-option.
 If vacancy occurs within 6 months of a scheduled election, then a by-election cannot be called, but the council has the power to co-opt.
 The nomination qualifications required of a candidate for co-option are the same as for those for election.

 If the number of vacancies on the parish council is such that there is no longer a quorum, the district council may temporarily appoint persons to bring the council up to strength in the interval prior to an election.

 History

-Civil parish councils were formed in England under the reforming Local Government Act 1894 to take over local oversight of civic duties in rural towns and villages.
+Civil parish councils were formed in England under the reforming Local Government Act 1894 (56 & 57 Vict. c.
+73) to take over local oversight of civic duties in rural towns and villages.
 The act created two new types of local authority, parish councils and district councils, to rationalise the large number of bodies which existed for a variety of activities such as public health, secular burials, water supply and drainage.
 It also finally removed secular duties from the local vestry committees and gave them to the new parish councils.